-When you’re a small business, you likely struggle with finding time to tell your own story on a regular basis.
+When you’re a small business, you likely struggle with finding the time to tell your own story on a regular basis.
 It’s one thing to create content for social media and engage with customers online, but it’s another thing to have someone else talk about you and offer third-party credibility.

 Make a media list

 If you’re doing lots of media outreach, it’s easy to forget who you’ve contacted and what you’ve contacted them about.

 Maintain a proper record: segment it by name, outlet, location (important if doing national or global outreach), email, phone (if applicable), focus and interests, social handles and notes from previous interactions.

 It’s hard to get placements for small businesses, so you must customize your pitch according to the recipient.
 Narrow down your list to journalists, writers, producers and bookers.

 The journalist and business owners’ goals will primarily diverge.
 A few journalists will cover news and events relevant to the business.
 We need to think like journalists in this situation.
 It can be difficult to find or connect with relevant journalists.
 Finding the correct match among the thousands of journalists available can make the remaining work much simpler.

 A smart place to begin is social media.
 Follow a journalist who has a comparable interest in the company.
 Recognize the topics they like to discuss and post on social media.
 You can get in touch with them by mentioning them in a tweet or on another social media post.
 Your interaction should attract people’s attention right away.

 Crafting your pitch is all about timeliness, relevance and, sometimes, pure luck.

 Whether it means your company will be mentioned as part of a bigger story or something more exclusive, your pitch is important.
 Keep your pitch as short and sweet as possible.